timzimm/psidmlab2/README.md

 for the one-particle distribution function $`f(x,p,t)`$.
 Unfortunately, solving VP is hard both numerically and analytically.
-Therefore, people (almost always) rely on N-Body simulations yielding a noisy sample from the true phase space distributionn.
+Therefore, people (almost always) rely on N-Body simulations yielding a noisy sample from the true phase space distribution.
 Partial analytical results, however, show a good correspondence between SP and VP which is not fully understood.
 Numerical results support those analytical findings.
 For instance, the associated potential of the wavefunction was shown to converge to the classical potential $`\propto{\left(\frac{\hbar}{m}\right)^2}`$.